Absence & illness

 Don't forget, you can contact your Adviser of Studies (your first port of call) any time of the year, if you need support.
 You will find details of your Adviser of Studies in your MyCampus Student Center.

-You start to build your timetable as you select your courses and classes.
-You can view this when you log into MyCampus.
+You start to build your timetable as you enrol for your courses and classes.
+You enrol in MyCampus, and you can see your timetable there too.